tmcgilchrist/ghuntley/content/blog/welcome-to-sydney-australia.md

 * For an arcade/starwars cantina experience head on over to [I <3 Goats](https://www.yelp.com.au/biz/the-sg-sydney).
 * For eSports head on over to [Spawn Point](https://www.spawnpoint.com.au/).

-If it's late and everything is closed in the city or you are after a pizza dive bar, pinball and live music head on over to [Frankies](http://www.frankiespizzabytheslice.com/).
+If it's late and everything is closed in the city or you are after a pizza dive bar, pinball and live music experience head on over to [Frankies](http://www.frankiespizzabytheslice.com/).

 # food